nageshchauhan/thinkofjava.io/docs/fundamentals/4_arrays/arrays.md

 System.out.println(s[0].length()); //1
 ```

-In multidimensional array, length variable represents size of base array but not total size.
+In multidimensional array, length variable represents the size of base array but not total size.

 ```java linenums="1"
 int[][] x = new int[6][3];